 The Senate Committee on Appropriations’ role is defined by the U.S. Constitution, which requires "appropriations made by law" prior to the expenditure of any money from the Federal treasury.
 The Committee writes the legislation that allocates federal funds to the numerous government agencies, departments, and organizations on an annual basis.
 The Committee is also responsible for supplemental spending bills, which are sometimes needed in the middle of a fiscal year to compensate for emergency expenses.

-The Foreign Relations Committee is instrumental in developing and influencing United States foreign policy.
-The committee has considered, debated, and reported important treaties and legislation, ranging from the purchase of Alaska in 1867 to the establishment of the United Nations in 1945.
+The Senate Committee on Foreign Relations is instrumental in developing and influencing United States foreign policy.
+The Committee has considered, debated, and reported important treaties and legislation, ranging from the purchase of Alaska in 1867 to the establishment of the United Nations in 1945.
 It also holds jurisdiction over all diplomatic nominations.
-Through these powers, the committee has helped shape foreign policy of broad significance, in matters of war and peace and international relations.
+Through these powers, the Committee has helped shape foreign policy of broad significance, in matters of war and peace and international relations.

 Senator Rubio is the Chairman of the Subcommittee on Western Hemisphere, Transnational Crime, Civilian Security, Democracy, Human Rights, and Global Women’s Issues.
 He is also a member of the Subcommittee on East Asia, the Pacific, and International Cybersecurity Policy, as well as the Subcommittee on State Department and USAID Management, International Operations, and Bilateral International Development.

 The Senate Special Committee on Aging serves as a focal point in the Senate for discussion and debate on matters relating to older Americans.
 Often, the Committee will submit its findings and recommendations for legislation to the Senate.
 In addition, the Committee publishes materials of assistance to those interested in public policies that relate to America’s elderly population.